prod3v3loper/generator-webpack-preact/README.md

 # Install with Git and use with Webpack

+Install [Git](https://git-scm.com/) to clone with it.
-Or create a Scaffold Templates folder and open your Terminal, to switch in the folder.
+Create a Scaffold Templates folder and open your Terminal, to switch in the folder.
 ```
 username$ cd /Users/username/scaffold/templates/
 ```